nimiq-network/developer-reference/README.md

 * [Browser Miner](https://nimiq.com/miner) and [Browser Wallet](https://nimiq.com/wallet)
 * [Contributing Guidelines](https://github.com/nimiq-network/core/blob/master/.github/CONTRIBUTING.md) and [Code of Conduct](https://github.com/nimiq-network/core/blob/master/.github/CODE_OF_CONDUCT.md)
 * This project is released under the [Apache License 2.0](https://github.com/nimiq-network/core/blob/master/LICENSE.md)

+We believe in communicating our concepts and approaches as clearly as possible.
+The easier it is to dive into the details, the more people will do it, resulting in a deeper peer-reviewing process which is essential for the hardening of our protocol.
+You are very welcome to improve this reference via pull requests.